pstroe/chartering-new-realms-2024/chapter1.md

 The decision to adopt TEI, and specifically the ParlaMint schema, was guided by several considerations, specifically the goal of adhering to the FAIR principles.
 TEI's flexibility allows for the encoding of a diverse range of textual features, including but not limited to metadata about speakers.
 The ParlaMint schema, as a specialized extension of TEI, was designed standardise the encoding of parliamentary data across various languages and regions {cite:p}`ogrodniczuk_2024` and allows for the encoding of a wide variety of metadata while following a strict structure to enable maximal interoperability {cite:p}`erjavec_2022`.
 In addition to the strict encoding guidelines for data and metadata provided by the ParlaMint schema, it also allows for meticulous documentation of the process to enable reusability for future research using this data.
 Overall, the ParlaMint was designed to adhere to the FAIR principles as closely as possible {cite:p}`erjavec_2022`.
 The concluded ParlaMint I project entailed the encoding of corpora containing transcriptions of the sessions of 17 European national parliaments, resulting in a collection of half a billion words {cite:p}`erjavec_2022_TEI`.

-Adhering to ParlaMint schema while encoding the South African Hansard papers would allow this corpus to seamlessly integrate with the ParlaMint I project.
+Adhering to the ParlaMint schema while encoding the South African Hansard papers would allow this corpus to seamlessly integrate with the ParlaMint I project.

 #### Pre-Processing